 A resume is your professional spokesperson.
 What is it saying about you?
 And how can you improve your resume to draw the attention of Canadian employers?
 In this article, we share top tips to improve your resume and find work in Canada in no time!

-It’s important to keep in mind that Canadian employers are looking for talent that they couldn’t find locally.
-For this reason, a strong, skimmable and interesting resume that differentiates you from the crowd is the golden recipe to find work in Canada.
+A strong, skimmable, and interesting resume that differentiates you from the crowd is the golden recipe to find work in Canada.

 The Perfect Canadian Resume Format

 A resume should not be more than one or two pages long.
 If you have more than 10 years of work experience, you may be able to get away with three pages.
 The bottom line is to create a resume that is easily digestible and highlight your most important career information.
-Here is the perfect Canadian resume format to use to secure work in Canada.
+Here is the perfect Canadian resume format to use to secure a job offer in Canada.

 1. Canadian Resume: Contact information

-Your name, contact number, email address and residential address are the first bits of information that should be visible on your resume.
-In addition, include live links to your online resume that allows hiring managers to easily navigate your email address, online portfolio, professional blog and relevant social media accounts.
+Your name, contact number, email address, and residential address are the first bits of information that should be visible on your resume.
+In addition, include live links to your online resume that allows hiring managers to easily navigate your email address, online portfolio, a professional blog, and relevant social media accounts.

 Your email address says a lot about you.
 For example, firstname.lastname@example.org who is applying for a job in a company's accounts department may not be taken seriously.
 For this reason, avoid slang terms and nicknames.
 Instead, keep it professional by creating an email address that is a sum of your name and surname.

 Under the employment law in Canada, it’s not required to include your date of birth, gender, marital status, or parents’ names.